 This makes it easy for cases of internal fraud to go unnoticed.

 QUICK FIX: Businesses should have at least two people handling accountancy functions or at a minimum, one person carrying out the work with another signing off on payments both cash and through payment platforms – with accounting and cash-handling separated.

 This is one of the true benefits of having your finance back office outsourced.
-At aperio, we have internal systems that prevent something like this happening.
+At aperio, we have internal systems that prevent something like this from happening.

-2. Know Your Employees Really Well.
+2. Know Your Employees Well.

 As we come out of the pandemic, this task may become more difficult as companies take on extra staff or replacement staff.

-QUICK FIX: Use a formal hiring routine to help prevent fraud.
+QUICK FIX: Use a formal hiring routine to help prevent dishonest hires.
 It’s important to check each new hire’s references from previous employers.
 Listen to what previous employers don’t say instead of what they do say.
 This is especially true for employees who’ll be handling cash or managing payments and customer bank account information.

 3. Make Sure You Have Controls In Place.

 Small businesses often feel immune to fraud, but you should still introduce controls that can detect (and help prevent) fraud.
 Perhaps; restricting employee access to financial account data, limiting access to inventory or stock, establishing multi-person sign-off for expense claims, overtime, cheque writing or other accounting or payroll functions, using audit logs or audit trails to track and trace all financial transactions should be implemented into your business.

 QUICK FIX: A software platform like Xero can ensure that there is a digital trail as well.
 Having a digital trail will help prevent, and detect internal fraud in your business.